sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 You have now created a HoH locking-based concurrent implementation of a binary search tree contains operation.
 Both the insert() and remove() methods require traversal of the data structure, and you will be asked to implement the changes we just made to contains() similarly in insert() and remove().

-5. Now we will implement the insert() method.
+5. Now we will modify the insert() method.

     __a)__ First, remove checking for the existence of the root (lines 32-35).
 The subsequent lines set parent and curr.
 Modify these lines to match how we initially set and locked the same two variables in the contains() method.